 Watoto Trust is a small UK registered charity that started in 2005 and provides support in the area of education for rural communities in Kenya.
 We have direct links to all our projects and in a small way we hope to make the world a better place.

-Over the last two decades, we have helped a generation of more than 100 children with education, medical expenses and living costs.
+Over the last two decades, we have helped more than 1,000 children with education, medical expenses and living costs.
 We have helped build classrooms, living spaces and water collection tanks.
 Examples of our activities are shown below.

 Sponsorship for Children at Boarding and Day Schools